Westinghouse Electric Company: CEOs

-Association with Paramount Global
+Association with Paramount Skydance

-Although no longer associated with CBS Corporation (now Paramount Global), Westinghouse Electric Company LLC, as of 2011, still uses the trademarks owned by Westinghouse Electric Corporation, Paramount's brand management subsidiary, under license, as is the case with other Westinghouse licensees.
+Although no longer associated with CBS Corporation (later Paramount Global and now Paramount Skydance), Westinghouse Electric Company LLC has for some years used the trademarks owned by Westinghouse Electric Corporation, by then Viacom/CBS Corporation/ViacomCBS' brand management subsidiary, under license, as is the case with other Westinghouse licensees.
+In 2021, ViacomCBS sold the Westinghouse licensing operation (including trademarks) directly to the now-independent Westinghouse Electric Corporation.